MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/plugins/native-functions/multiple-parameters.md

 ## Using context parameters to pass multiple inputs
 Adding numbers together requires multiple numbers as input.
 To achieve this, we'll need to use context parameters.

 Update your `Math` class so that it also includes a function that multiplies two numbers together.
-Instead of accepting a string as an input, we'll accept an `SKContext` object that contains multiple inputs.
+Instead of accepting a string as an input, we'll create a method signature that accepts an `SKContext` object as an input.
+This object contains all of the inputs passed into the function.

 # [C#](#tab/Csharp)